SanielX/Serenity-Update-Manager/Readme.md

 # CLR Manager
 Update manager replacement for MonoBehvaiour in Unity Engine inspired by famous [article](https://blog.unity.com/technology/1k-update-calls) about 10 000 update calls.
 However, this implementation also offers additional features, such as:
 * Aggregation by type.
-As discussed [here](https://www.youtube.com/watch?v=CBP5bpwkO54), calling virtual function of the same time is much better for cache coherency and thus provides better performance.
+As discussed [here](https://www.youtube.com/watch?v=CBP5bpwkO54), calling same virtual function is much better for cache coherency and thus provides better performance.

     ![](./Git/SortExample.png)

     Notice how objects of type `MovableObject` are coupled toghether.
 * Run.After and Run.Before attributes.
-Allows instances of one class to be updated before instances of another class.
-Works only for CLRScripts
+Allows all instances of some class to be updated before instances of another class.
+Works only for between CLRScripts
 * Component caching.
 By default, any CLRScript on awake tries to cache ALL components of its game object into global dictionary.
 This way you can later use `this.GetUnsafe<T>` to get any component.
 My test shows, that this is 5-10 times faster than using GetComponent.
 Though this behaviour is disabable by using either attribute `[DontCacheComponents]` or disabling this behaviour entirely using define `CLR_NO_CACHE`.
 * Nice profiling.
 Not only it shows nice stats in Profiler windows, but string are preallocated and thus, don't cause GCAllocs every frame.
     ![](./Git/ProfilerExample.png)